 Currently topical in the day job beyond blogging, this discussion may prove interesting on whether splintering / undermining any unity is a real issue or just a little paranoia.

-Is a meme.
-Dear Marge, … as a British male engineer of a certain age with 30 years experience in UK, Australia and the US, I guess I’m allowed to notice that here in Scandinavia there are more engineers that happen to be attractive young women – though incidentally many of them are not native Norwegians.
+… as a British male engineer of a certain age with 30 years experience in UK, Australia and the US, I guess I’m allowed to notice that here in Scandinavia there are more engineers that happen to be attractive young women – though incidentally many of them are not native Norwegians.
 That is, I’m allowed to notice, provided I keep the thoughts internal and anonymous and act like the grown-up professional I am ?

 Comparing GoDaddy with others in the comment thread.

 (Old news from 2007, but …) The ingenuity, and effort, for the cleric to come up with the breastfeeding suggestion, in the face of the inconvenient rules, even if the mind boggles at the rules in the first place.
 (Rules being for the guidance of wise men and the enslavement of fools, after all.)
 More promising that the minister of religious affairs …

 No mention of the word of gods or prophets.
 Progress.

 Think I just experienced an original band, Norwegian too.

 OK so the usual heavy grunge punk metal vocal delivery – indistinct monotonic screaming growl – I’ll never quite get.